fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

   * In the GNOME version, the fact that their custom software pops up to update things instead of just leaving that to GNOME Software (which is still there) is unnecessary noise that I just found annoying.
 At least at an initial inspection, it didn't seem to add anything to the GNOME experience, so all that was left that I saw to redeem it was the Nobara Tweaks app, which looks like it was thrown together at a code jam and then never improved again.
   * Didn't even bother checking out the KDE version after the GNOME version.
 * **PikaOS** was eliminated because I couldn't even get the boot-able ISO to run in the VM.
-* **Elementary OS** was eliminated for *only* supporting Flatpaks.
+* **Elementary OS** was eliminated for *only* supporting Flatpak.
 I fully believe that Flatpak is the future of Linux app packaging, but there are still a lot of apps that I use that aren't available as a Flatpak or are only available as an unofficial package (some of which are just non-functional).
-  * I can still install them using `apt` in the terminal, but that goes agains my goal of recommending it to others.
+  * I can still install them using `apt` in the terminal, but that goes against my goal of recommending it to others.
 * **Zorin OS** was eliminated because it is on version 6.8 of the kernel, and doesn't have a clear, graphical way to update it.
 Originally, this wouldn't have bothered me, but I learned how important that is in my time evaluating [Linux Mint](#linux-mint) on the new system.
 * **Slimbook OS** was eliminated because I couldn't even get the boot-able ISO to run in the VM.
 * **Garuda** definitely doesn't play nice with my goal of having a distro that I can honestly recommend to less technical friends.
 If I were the only person I was thinking about, I'd probably be a bit more open to trying it, but I don't want to abandon that objective without a clear reason.